Magnavox Odyssey: Games

 A total of 28 games distributed on 11 different game cards were released for the Magnavox Odyssey.
-13 games were Included with console—a set of 12 in America and a different set of 10 in other countries—with six others available for purchase either individually or in a bundle; the additional games primarily used the same game cards with different screen overlays and instructions.
+13 games were included with the console—a set of 12 in America and a different set of 10 in other countries—with six others available for purchase either individually or in a bundle; the additional games primarily used the same game cards with different screen overlays and instructions.
 Another game, Percepts, was available for free to players that sent in a survey card.
 A light gun accessory, Shooting Gallery, was available for purchase, and included four games on two cards that used the rifle.
 A final four games were released for sale in 1973.
 The console does not enforce game rules or keep track of scores for the games; that is left up to the players.